 Dwayne Ellul was born in Senglea, where he lived for 26 years and will forever say he’s from even though he’s now moved elsewhere.
 He’s a librarian and Maltese teacher in a state school.
 For a number of years he had the pleasure of seeing the faces of adult students light up as he taught them to read and write in Maltese.
-He’s formed part of various editorial boards, led courses and been involved in research projects with the University of Malta.
-He is currently working on a thematic thesaurus and he hoards synonyms, not cash.
+He’s formed part of various editorial boards, led courses and is the editur and one of the coordinators of the glossary section on malti.mt, a site run by the Maltese Department within the University of Malta.
+Instead of cash, he hoards synonyms – as many as he can fit into his thematic thesaurus Kelma għal Kelma.
 He reads a lot of books that have no cover — being still at manuscript stage — with a red pen in hand, crossing out, marking and tweaking to eliminate as many typos as possible … although the occasional one does slip through, according to him.
 As a break from proofreading or translating into Maltese, he likes to spend time with his plants — as they can be relied on not to contradict him.
 He’s married and has a daughter.

 42, Triq Mountbatten,